 to expect, although the order of sessions may vary.

 Day Two: One or two further attunements to the Reiki energy.
-Guided meditations and energy exercises.
+Energy cleansing exercises.
 Practice treatments on each other.
 Ethical and practical guidance for case study treatments.
 Sharing, question and answer session.
-Closing ceremony.

 After the course: You will be expected to complete a set of case studies (usually 9 treatments in all) in the following months, before receiving your Reiki 1 certificate.